fabiomarchiano/fabiomarchiano.github.io/_projects/1_project.markdown

 Press BACKSPACE if you want the clock to restart with a random background.<br>
 If you like what you see save it pressing ENTER!

+If you are from the phone, quick touchscreen press to change background or keep it pressed longer to save the image!